“Milk. It does a body good.” So goes a well-known advertising campaign that’s been around for decades in the US.

 ➡️ Related Read: Lactose Intolerance in Babies

-Milk allergies tend to develop in early childhood, and is outgrown later, though not always.
+Milk allergies tend to develop in early childhood and are outgrown later, though not always.
 Lactose intolerance, on the other hand, tends to develop later in life, often in adulthood, even for people who previously tolerated milk.
 It is estimated that 75% of the world’s population is genetically unable to properly digest dairy.
 Cow’s milk is on the list of the top 8 food allergens in the US.